jackyzha0/quartz/content/notes/07-system-installation.md

 > bios checks conditioni of hardware, then hands over to some bootable disk
 > boot sequence - find boot disk, with the bootloader, and loads linux
 > if live cd it will just read from the cd
-> bios reads MBR (master bootable record) sector (hard drive has many sectors) first "track" on the hard drive, has sector zero. bios read this, it contains the boot loader code (LILA, GRUB). this is not the kernel, it boots the kinux kernel. the boot loader run in memory (obv cant run program from hard drive).
+> bios reads MBR (master bootable record) sector (hard drive has many sectors) first "track" on the hard drive, has sector zero. bios read this, it contains the boot loader code (LILO, GRUB). this is not the kernel, it boots the kinux kernel. the boot loader run in memory (obv cant run program from hard drive).
 > checks partitions. boot loader know what files to load. firs file is linux kernel
 > if there are multiple partitions. (each partition is one fs/device). one partition is labeled as bootable (label in boot sector) and contains a boot sector with OS dependent code. you can have multiple bootable fs's with a differnt OS
 > magic number also, contains information about bootale disks